Sudbury 2.0 Project, Ontario, Canada

 Pre 1950's - Individual Prospectors held claims in a variety of areas on Inventus' property with little to no reports on activities.

-1991 to 2000 - Falconbridge staked the entire anomaly in the 1990's conducted some geophysical survey's and drilled one hole.
-There one drill hole deviated from the target and was abandoned.
+1991 to 2000 - Falconbridge staked the entire anomaly in the 1990's.
+They conducted some geophysical survey's and drilled one hole.
+There one drill hole deviated from the target 800 metres and was abandoned without determining the source of the anomaly.

 1999 - Wallbridge drilled one hole as part of an agreement with Falconbridge.
 The hole was called at 1200 metres and the source of the magnetic anomaly was not intersected.